UCSBCarpentry/2020-10-09-ReprodR/_episodes/02-project-intro.md

 > either create a shortcut or use the `mklink` command from the windows terminal.
 {: .callout}

-### Save the data in the data directory
+### Saving data in the data directory

 Now we have a good directory structure we will now place/save the data file in the `data/` directory.
+This is where your files for the workshop will be saved.

+> ### Workshop Data Files
-> ## Challenge 3
+>
 > Download the gapminder data from [here](https://raw.githubusercontent.com/swcarpentry/r-novice-gapminder/gh-pages/_episodes_rmd/data/gapminder_data.csv).
 >
 > 1. Download the file (CTRL + S, right mouse click -> "Save as", or File -> "Save page as")